saahilshroff/zillow-airflow-analytics/README.md

 ## Demo

 Click on the thumbnail below.
-You will be redirected to the livepush link.
-Click on
+You will be redirected to YouTube.
+Enjoy! :D

 [![Watch Video](assets/demo_screenshot.png)](https://youtu.be/RYipQSIS-MU)